Curious Cats and Christmas Trees they Can't Resist

 - Eating leaves - Many cats like to eat plants.
 Real Christmas trees have a strong scent which may draw your cat to them, and the needles on the tree may be a nice snack.
 Some cats, however, will even eat fake trees as well, or at least chew on them.
 Either of these can be dangerous if swallowed.

 - Dangling ornaments and tinsel - Cats usually love to play with items that dangle.
 Dangling ornaments may end up as unwilling cat toys, and your cat may end up choking.

 Some ornaments are very fragile and create unsafe splinters or glass shards when broken.
 Tinsel and other decorations are highly dangerous if swallowed as they can tangle up in the intestines.
 This can be life threatening.

 Keeping the cats off the tree with a barrier is nearly an impossible task.
 As we know, cats are great jumpers, so it's hard to keep them away.
 You can't reasonably lock your cats in a room somewhere, and you can't reasonably lock your tree in a room where no one sees it.

 So, what to do?
 Below are some suggestions for both encouraging your cat to avoid the tree, and some safety precautions as well.

-Make another area more attractive - While making the tree less attractive, make another area more attractive.
+- Make another area more attractive - While making the tree less attractive, make another area of the house more attractive.
 If your cat is just seeking additional stimulation, then providing an area with a cat tree, a scratching post, and plenty of toys may go a long way.

 - Place tinsel up high - It's highly dangerous for a cat to swallow tinsel.
 Place tinsel up high so as not to encourage your cat.
 If your cat can find a way to get to the tinsel, it may be best not to have it at all.